JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.1.md

 - Application encryption.
 - Often combined with Layer 7 Application Layer.

+Meyers
+- Job: Make sure data not only get to the right application but gets it in a format that application can view.

+Dion
+- Responsible for formatting data and securing data with proper encryption.
+- Data Formatting and Encryption.
+  - Data Formatting: formatted by computer so it has compatibility between different types of devices.
+    - ASCII, GIF, JPG, PNG.
+    - ASCII: Ensures data is readableby recieving system.
+Provides proper data structures.
+Allows negotiate data transfer syntax for Layer 7 application layer.
+  - Encryption: Use scramable the data in transit to keep it secure from prying eyes and provide data confidentiality.
+- Example of Layer 6:
+  - Scripting Languages - HTML, XML, PHP, JavaScript.
+  - Standard Text - ASCII, Unicode, EBCDIC.
+  - Pictures - GIF, JPG, TIF, SVG, PNG.
+  - Movie Files - MP4, MPG, MOV.
+  - Encryption Algorithms - TLS, SSL.

 #

 # Layer 7 - Application Layer

+Messer
 - A layer that we get to see.
 - HTTP, FTP, DNS, POP3

+Meyers
+- Smarts built into applications, so when data comes up from lower layers, application can actually read this thing.

+Dion
+- Provides all application level services.
+- Application like file transfer or network transfer.
+  - Not Chrome, Word, PowerPoint, or Notepad.
+- Layer where users communicate with computer.
+  - Function like application services and service advertisement.
+  - Application Services: unites communicating components from more than one network application.
+    - Example: File transfer, file sharing, E-mail, Remote Access, Network Management Activities, Client/server processes.
+    - Email = POP3, SMTP, IMAP.
+  - Service Advertisement: Where application can send out announcements to other devices on the network.
+    - Example: Printers, File Servers.
+- Example of Layer 7:
+  - Email Applications (POP3, IMAP, SMTP).
+  - Web Browsing (HTTP, HTTPS).
+  - Domain Name Service (DNS)
+  - File Transfer Protocol (FTP, FTPS)
+  - Remote Access (TELNET, SSH)
+  - Simple Network Management Protocol (SNMP)